2K Games Announces AJ Styles As ‘WWE 2K19’ Cover Superstar, Reveals Worldwide Release Date

-It’s official — WWE 2K19 is going to be “phenomenal,” and that’s because 2K Games’ latest installment in its long-running wrestling video game series will feature reigning WWE Champion AJ Styles as its cover Superstar.
+It’s official — WWE 2K19 is going to be “phenomenal,” and that’s because 2K Games’ latest installment in its long-running wrestling video game series will feature reigning WWE Champion AJ Styles as its cover superstar.

-2K Games made the announcement on Monday morning, as it confirmed at a press conference that Styles will be joining the likes of John Cena, Brock Lesnar, and Seth Rollins as a WWE 2K cover Superstar and appearing on the series’ latest title when it comes out later this year.
+2K Games made the announcement on Monday morning, as it confirmed at a press conference that Styles will be joining the likes of John Cena, Brock Lesnar, and Seth Rollins as a WWE 2K cover superstar and appearing on the series’ latest title when it comes out later this year.
 According to a news release posted on the WWE website, that was just one of the details revealed by 2K Games about WWE 2K19, as the company confirmed the game’s release date and a special competition called the “Million Dollar Challenge.”

 As explained by WWE on its news release, the WWE 2K19 Million Dollar Challenge would require players to defeat a new, yet-unannounced mode in the game, then submit a promotional video where they explain why they believe they can defeat AJ Styles in WWE 2K19.
 2K Games will then choose four semifinalists to compete against each other, and once a winner emerges, they will get the chance to play against Styles for a chance at $1 million.
 In connection with the upcoming competition, 2K Games posted a list of rules and eligibility requirements for the Million Dollar Challenge.